 The University of Science and Technology of Southern Philippines (USTP) is now an academic partner of the Data and Tech Alliance for Development Coalition (DATA4Dev).
 This is part of the project Coalescing Organizations towards Locally Led Actions to Boost Development (COLLABDev) spearheaded by the Action for Economic Reform (AER).
-Other partners include the local government of Cagayan de Oro, government agencies and civil society organizations (CSO’s).
+Other partners include the local government of Cagayan de Oro, government agencies, and civil society organizations (CSOs).

 Dr. Ambrosio B. Cultura II delivering his message as one of the academe partners

 USTP System President Dr. Ambrosio B. Cultura II emphasized that data is the new natural resource of the new digital age but needs to be mined and refined to make sense.
-This is where the local coalitions set in and deliver solutions.
+This is where the local coalitions set in and delivered solutions.

 The data is used to formulate a city ordinance that will require residential consumers to use a circuit breaker instead of a fuse box to minimize any fire incident.
-Through this, the analyzed data has become a valuable information.
+Through this, the analyzed data has become valuable information.

-“The University affirms its commitment to uphold its role and share resources that are available especially those that are needed to address the relevant emerging and long standing identified challenges in the city.
+“The University affirms its commitment to uphold its role and share resources that are available especially those that are needed to address the relevant emerging and long-standing identified challenges in the city.
 We have already established our objectives and we therefore anticipate that we will be able to drive the city’s economic progress by instigating initiatives based on human centered data driven development,” Dr. Cultura added.